vmware-tanzu/community-edition/docs/site/content/docs/assets/capd-standalone-clusters.md

 This section describes setting up a standalone cluster on your local workstation using Docker.
 This provides you a workload cluster that is **not** managed by a centralized management cluster.

+⚠️: Tanzu Community Edition support for Docker is **experimental** and may require troubleshooting on your system.

 1. Ensure your Docker engine has adequate resources.
 The  minimum requirements with no other containers running are: 6 GB of RAM and 4 CPUs.
     * **Linux**: Run ``docker system info``
     * **Mac**: Select Settings > Resources > Advanced